tedjoaquinherrera-customersuccess/cs_blueprint/README.md

 ## 2. CSOps System: Retention Intelligence in Motion

-At BVM, I designed a CSOps framework that connects client behavior with revenue strategy:
+At BVM, I designed an **AI driven CSOps platform** that connects client behavior with revenue strategy:

 - Created a Health Scoring System with weighted inputs across renewal status, product mix, risk ratio, and engagement patterns
 - Built real time Segmentation Models for Renewable, Declined, and Print Only Upsell accounts
-- Architected the Bruno x Hank Dashboard with live reporting across Book of Business, risk, digital share, and SBR performance
+- Architected the **Bruno x Hank System** — an AI driven dashboard with live reporting across Book of Business, risk, digital share, and SBR performance
 - Enabled weekly retention reviews by rep and region, replacing guesswork with measurable action
 - Reduced decline rates by 14 percent and improved upsell visibility across all client tiers